AndreasHGK/AndreasHGK/README.md

 # AndreasHGK

-Currently working on projects in Golang using `df-mc/Dragonfly`
+Currently working on projects in Golang using `df-mc/Dragonfly`, and projects in Rust using `bevyengine/bevy`

 - ⚡ Experienced in PHP and Golang
-- ⚡ Also experienced, but could improve in C# and Javascript
+- ⚡ Also experienced, but could improve in C#, Python and Javascript
-- ⚡ Minimal experience in Java, C++ and Python
+- ⚡ Minimal experience in Java, C++ and Rust

-* 💬 My discord: AndreasHGK#0001 // <@229114031133294592>
+* 💬 My discord: `AndreasHGK#0001` // `<@229114031133294592>`
 * 💬 Pronouns: any